Visiting My Truffle Plot In Spain

 Start Your New Life Today, Overseas

-The main tax break here is the principle of territoriality.
+Tax exemptions in Costa Rica are still an attractive asset for expats, and the main tax break here is the principle of territoriality.
 This means that the income you earn from abroad is not taxable in Costa Rica.

-Many immigrants come here and offer services as consultants and writers for offshore businesses, and pay no tax on their income.
+As such, many immigrants come here and offer services as consultants and writers for offshore businesses, and pay no tax on their income.

 Retirees get even sweeter deals, as they can get discounts for medicine, services, and other products.